zulip/zulip/docs/documentation/integrations.md

   See [Markdown macros](#markdown-macros) for further details.

-* Make sure you've added your integration to `zerver/lib/integrations.py`; this results in your integration appearing on the `/integrations` page.
+* Make sure you've added your integration to `zerver/lib/integrations.py` in both the `WEBHOOK_INTEGRATIONS` section (or `INTEGRATIONS` if not a webhook), and the `DOC_SCREENSHOT_CONFIG` sections.
+These registries configure your integration to appear on the `/integrations` page and make it possible to automatically generate the screenshot of a sample message (which is important for the screenshots to be updated as Zulip's design changes).

 * You'll need to add a SVG graphic of your integration's logo under the